 WSDOT at a Glance:

-- Owns, operates and maintains more than 3,600 bridge structures
+- Owns, operates and maintains nearly 3,300 bridge structures

 - Owns three Talgo train sets in the Amtrak Cascades fleet and manages the Palouse River and Coulee City Rail system

-- Manages the world’s widest tunneling project and the world’s longest floating bridge project.
+- Manages one of the world’s widest tunneling project and the world’s longest floating bridge project.